 Product - A maintained connected 2045 Plan as well as development of 2050 Plan will be the focus of the simulation studies.
-Decisions related to Transportation Zones, structure, potential expansion of study area.
+A new 2050 Plan update.

 2.3.
 Emissions Model

 The MOVES emissions model will be maintained and refined to address new data or requirements in cooperation with the Oklahoma Department of Environmental Quality, US Environmental Protection Agency, Federal Highway Administration or Federal Transit Administration.
 The MOVES model update to emissions modeling will be incorporated in the planning process and for conformity determination purposes.